SpaceXpanse/rod-electrum-wallet/README.rst

 Getting started
 ===============

-Electrum-CHI itself is pure Python, and so are most of the required dependencies, but not everything.
+ROD Electrum wallet itself is pure Python, and so are most of the required dependencies, but not everything.
 The following sections describe how to run from source, but here is a TL;DR::